"Can a bank"

 Yes.
 A bank is required by law to verify and form a "reasonable belief" that it knows your true identity.
 At a minimum, the bank must collect and verify 1) your name; 2) your date of birth; 3) your address; and 4) your taxpayer identification number or social security number.
 To verify the information you provide, a bank may request a valid government issued identification, such as an unexpired driver's license or passport.
 It may also use other methods of verification, such as comparing the information you provide against your credit report, verifying your place of employment or checking references with other financial institutions.

-Learn more about customer identification regulations by reading Interagency Interpretive Guidance on Customer Identification Program Requirements.
+Learn more about customer identification regulations by reading FINCEN's Interagency Interpretive Guidance on Customer Identification Program Requirements under the USA PATRIOT Act.

 send me a notice stating that I'm denied credit even though I did not apply for a loan?